stat133-sp19/hw-stat133-bveeramani/workout01/report/workout01-balaji-veeramani.md

 Data and Analysis
 -----------------

-*The original data is on shots made by Stephen Curry, Kevin Durant, Draymond Green, and Andre Iguodala during the 2016 Golden States Warriors season.*
+*The original data is on shots made by Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and Andre Iguodala during the 2016 Golden States Warriors season.*

 ##### Effecting Three Point Shooting Percentage